sakeena81/week-2-challenge-MSQL/README.md

 #WHAT WAS THE CHALLENGE?

-TO use MYsql witjin our VMs, to create a database with dummy data within four seperate tables.
+TO use MYsql within our VMs, to create a database with dummy data within four seperate tables.
 Tables to be named:
     * **Category**
     * **Subcategory**